claire-codes/hugo-blog/content/blog/2019-03-13-the-difference-between-dependencies-and-devdependencies-in-package-json.md

 ---
-title: "The Difference Between dependencies and devDependencies in a JavaScript project"
+title: "The difference between dependencies and devDependencies in a JavaScript project"
 date: 2019-03-13T10:08:30Z
 summary: "Explaining where to install a package in your project's package.json file: dependencies or devDependencies."
 categories: